surahman/FTeX/pkg/rest/handlers/README.md

 ##### Balance for a Specific Currency `/balance/{ticker}`

-_Request:_ A valid currency code must be provided as a path parameter.
+_Request:_ A valid currency ticker must be provided as a path parameter.

 _Response:_ Account balance related details associated with the currency.
 ```json